 On day 1 we headed along the western road (in red), while on day 2 we did the loop to the south (in green).
 We didn't get a chance to check out the route to the east, plus there were plenty of other walking trails away from the main routes - so a good excuse to plan a second trip.

 Though our sights were set on heading west, within a minute of collecting the rental bike we were already on a detour.
-We were hearing weird noises coming from the shore and curiosity got the better of us.
+We were hearing strange noises coming from the shore and curiosity got the better of us.

 ...seals!
 Noisy, sun-worshipping, awkwardly-shuffling seals to be precise.